 In October 2018, after a six-month pause to work, an independent report commissioned by the Cambridgeshire and Peterborough Combined Authority confirmed the off-road Phase 1 route as aligned with future plans for a wider, regional metro network – the Cambridgeshire Autonomous Metro (CAM) – operating vehicles that can run both over and underground.
 More information is available in the report and appendices to the Executive Board.

-The GCP proposed alignment runs between the A428/A1303 Madingley Mulch roundabout and Grange Road, via West Cambridge and the former Rifle Range Track, bringing public transport, on a dedicated track, to the closest possible point within central Cambridge, at Grange Road.
+The GCP proposed alignment runs between the A428/A1303 Madingley Mulch roundabout and Grange Road, bringing public transport, on a dedicated track, to the closest possible point within central Cambridge.
+Public transport services then continue to the city centre and to key employment sites - Cambridge Biomedical Campus, Addenbrooke’s Hospital and Cambridge Science Park.